opencomputeproject/SAI/doc/FEC/FEC-configuration.md

 the specific RS-FEC mode may be configured.
 In order to set the extended FEC mode configuration attributes, `SAI_PORT_ATTR_USE_EXTENDED_FEC` must be configured to `true`.
 If `SAI_PORT_ATTR_USE_EXTENDED_FEC` is not configured or is configured to `false`, the extended configuration will not be used.
-Reading the extended FEC port attributes does not require `SAI_PORT_ATTR_USE_EXTENDED_FEC` to be set.

 ```
 typedef enum _sai_port_fec_mode_extended_t